-Interest income attributable to general fund dedicated receipts of the board is appropriated to the board.
+Beginning July 1, 1997, interest income attributable to general fund dedicated receipts of the board is appropriated to the board.
 The board shall allocate the income proportionately among the colleges and universities.
 The board shall report this income separately in its biennial budget requests.

 Notwithstanding section 16A.27, the board shall have authority to control the amount and manner of deposit of all receipts described in this section in depositories selected by the board.
 The board's authority shall include specifying the considerations, financial activities, and conditions required from the depository, including the requirement of collateral security or a corporate surety bond as described in section 118A.03.
 The board may compensate the depository, including paying a reasonable charge to the depository, maintaining appropriate compensating balances with the depository, or purchasing non-interest-bearing certificates of deposit from the depository for performing depository-related services.

 The board may establish in each state college and university a fund to be known as the activity fund.
 The purpose of these funds shall be to provide for the administration of state college and university activities designed for student recreational, social, welfare, and educational pursuits supplemental to the regular curricular offerings.
 The activity funds shall encompass accounts for student activities, student health services authorized college and university agencies, authorized auxiliary enterprises, federal, state, and private student financial aid, gifts and endowments, and other accounts as the board may prescribe.